 Midstream Oil and Gas

-Net Positive Suction Head for Centrifugal Pumps
+What is Net Positive Suction Head (NPSH) for Centrifugal Pumps?

-What Is NPSH in Centrifugal Pumps?
+What is NPSH in Centrifugal Pumps?

-What Is Cavitation in Centrifugal Pumps?
+What is Cavitation in Centrifugal Pumps?

 The term “cavitation” for pumps refers to a condition within the impeller eye where the pressure falls below the liquid-vapor pressure and the liquid boils.
 The low-pressure point in the pump suction system is the eye of the impeller and if the pressure there falls below the vapor pressure of the liquid, vapor bubbles form.